hypered/curiosity/content/documentation/man-pages.md

 `TAB` key twice to see the proposed auto-completion.
 There is also a more general man page available as `man curiosity`.

-Assuming an SSH access to `cty.hypered.systems`, here is a possible session demonstrating the above:
+Assuming an SSH access to `cty-1.hypered.systems`, here is a possible session demonstrating the above:

 ```
-$ ssh root@cty.hypered.systems
+$ ssh root@cty-1.hypered.systems
 [root@curiosity-1:~]# cty<TAB><TAB>
 cty
 [root@curiosity-1:~]# man cty